Stardoggie/Assignments/README.md

 ## Unsupported Question

-The documents intentionally do not cover this question:
+The documents intentionally do not cover a question:
 - The assistant should respond: The provided documents do not cover that question.

 ## Tests